 Everyone is welcome to visit the JMU Libraries and access many of our collections, spaces, and services while in library buildings.
 Find information on parking on or near campus.
 All visitors are expected to follow the JMU Libraries Conduct Policy.

 Anybody may use our physical collections in the buildings.

-To check out materials, or request items from the off-site storage location, please review our description of Community Borrowers listed in our Borrow and Renew page.
+To check out or request materials, please review our description of Community Borrowers listed in our Borrow and Renew page.

 The Special Collections Visitor Information page provides details about public access to our special and archival materials.